liam-nguyen/note/wiki/docs/Big Data/Hadoop权威指南/4 YARN.md

 * steps 4a and 4b: use them to run a distributed computation.

-> The ApplicationMaster is an instance of a framework-specific library that negotiates resources from the ResourceManager and works with the NodeManager to execute and monitor the granted resources (bundled as containers) for a given application.
-The ApplicationMaster runs in a container like any other application.
+> The `ApplicationMaster` is an instance of a framework-specific library that negotiates resources from the `ResourceManager` and works with the `NodeManager` to execute and monitor the granted resources (bundled as containers) for a given application.
+The `ApplicationMaster` runs in a container like any other application.

+Application Master

+* One per application
+* Framework/application specific
+* Run in a container

 #### Resource Requests